POPULAR FEATURES

 Imagine you are about to take a road trip with your best friend.

-Your bags are packed, your itinerary is set, and you're ready to hit the road for an adventure.
+Your bags are packed, your itinerary is set, and you're ready to hit the road.

 As your friend starts the car, you smile and ask them, "Hey, want me to pull up my GPS?"